com-480-data-visualization/com-480-project-DonPollo/README.md

 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

+In the dynamic world of football, clubs like Brentford FC and Brighton & Hove Albion have emerged as pioneers in data-driven player recruitment, transitioning from traditional scouting methods to a more analytical and statistical approach.
+This significant shift away from relying on scouts' subjective evaluations and intuition marks the start of a new era in football management.
+The strategic application of statistical analysis in recruitment has demonstrated its potential to revolutionize teams, especially for clubs with limited resources, and has played a crucial role in optimizing team performance and gameplay strategies.
+Advanced statistics and performance metrics have provided deep insights, fundamentally enhancing our understanding of the game.
+This underscores the critical role of data analytics in shaping the future of the sport.
+Our project aims to discover the strategies that lead to success for players and teams in modern football.
+We are committed to present players and teams performances through diverse visualizations, with the aim of popularizing these practices.
+By demonstrating to football fans the power of analysis, statistics, and visualizations, we aim to tackle various challenges such as the following:

+-How can we leverage player and team statistics to objectively determine the best team of the season, contrasting it with the subjective choices made by journalists?

+-How can we devise an effective method for attributing scores to player statistics and characteristics, thereby creating a standardized rating system?
+Furthermore, how can we implement this rating system into an interactive tool, resembling FIFA cards, to allow users to compare player statistics and performance across different teams and leagues?

+-What are the defining characteristics of top-performing teams across different leagues, positions, and nationalities?
+Can we create an interactive dashboard that allows users to filter visualizations based on these parameters, providing a focused analysis of specific datasets for both players and teams?

+-What are the distinct characteristics exhibited by players based on their positions, ages, and nationalities?
+How do these factors influence a player's performance, playing style, and overall contribution to the team?

+By exploring these questions, we want to offer insights into the sophisticated world of football analytics, making it accessible and understandable to fans worldwide.
+Our aim is to show that with the right analysis and interpretation of data, complex football questions and problems can be approached in a visual manner.

 ### Exploratory Data Analysis

 > Pre-processing of the data set you chose